 Patients have the right to make choices about their care.
 We encourage you to be involved in making choices about your care.
-This is known as shared decision making.
 You can seek a second opinion and give or withhold your permission for treatment.
-You also have the right to change your mind and make a different choice.
-We are here to provide support and information so you can make the best decision for you.

 Some questions you can ask are: